ln2t/nipystats/README.md

 I am not a professional coder, so don't get mad if you can't stomach my "style" :-) Also, this software comes "as is", and I do not guarantee that it will work.
-You are most than welcome to open a pull request if you feel, or simply post your questions/issues here.
+You are more than welcome to open a pull request if you feel, or simply post your questions/issues here.

-# More explainations, at last!
+# More explanations, at last!

 ## Why and what

-This package is developped as an alternative to stuff like [fitlins](https://github.com/poldracklab/fitlins), which honestly I love BUT I had a lot of trouble to understand how to make configuration files for my own analyzes.
+This package is developed as an alternative to stuff like [fitlins](https://github.com/poldracklab/fitlins), which honestly I love BUT I had a lot of trouble to understand how to make configuration files for my own analyses.
 I therefore ended up writing my own stuff and figured I could also share it!

 The basic principles are:
 - it is a BIDS app, which means in particular that:
- A. it (should) work BIDS datasets,
+ A. it (should) work on BIDS datasets,
  B. the command-line arguments are somehow standardized: `nipystats rawdata derivatives participants [options]` or `nipystats rawdata derivatives group [options]`,
 - it works only for data preprocessed with [fMRIPrep](https://github.com/nipreps/fmriprep),
 - it heavily relies on the beautiful [nilearn](https://nilearn.github.io/stable/index.html) package,
-- the derivatives ("outputs") contain `html` report that you can easily read and share with your friends (potentially: colleagues).
+- the derivatives ("outputs") contain `html` reports that you can easily read and share with your friends (potentially: colleagues).

 ## Required dataset